Tuesday, April 14, 2020

 Apple pie

-With Espresso House giving out apple pies for 5 SEK, I guess the recession to end all recessions has come also to Umeå, in the most postmodern of versions (especially as the gym remains packed with people).
+With Espresso House giving out apple pies for 5 SEK, I guess the recession to end all recessions has come to Umeå as well, in the most postmodern of forms (especially as the gym remains packed with people).

 Irony aside, I do not think the seriousness of the moment can be overstated as the global economy is brought to a screeching halt.
 Sometimes, I have felt tempted to write an op-ed about the politics of the epidemic but, unlike with climate change, there are some very real and immediate ways in which one can be wrong.
-Much for instance turns on to what extent immunity is possible and what long-term health effects that Covid-19 sickness may have.
+Much, for instance, turns on the extent to which immunity is possible and what long-term health effects that Covid-19 sickness may have.

 Labels: